WayneMusungu/movie-django/README.md

 ## Description

-This is a movie website that users can get to search for Movies and Tv Shows, view their detailed information and get recommendation of various Movies and Tv Shows.
+This is a movie website where users can get to search for Movies and Tv Shows, view their detailed information and get recommendations for various Movies and Tv Shows.

 ##### Link to Live Site